johsteffens/tbman/README.md

 Multiple such pools are strategically combined and managed in a btree.
 It uses/falls-back-to system functions for acquiring memory pools, for its own memory needs and for large memory requests.

+**More Details:**
+* *Coming soon ...*

 ## Motivation for this project
 This memory manager has been developed for the project [beth](https://github.com/johsteffens/beth).
-It has reached sufficient maturity for general purpose and platform independent usage.
-We therefore created this spin-off-project [Tbman](https://github.com/johsteffens/tbman) where the manager is offered as stand-alone solution.
+It reached sufficient maturity for general purpose and platform independent usage.
+We therefore created this spin-off-project [Tbman](https://github.com/johsteffens/tbman) where the manager is offered as compact stand-alone solution.

 I hope you will find it useful.

-**More Details:**
-* *Coming soon ...*
+<sub>*Johannes Steffens*</sub>